desihub/fpoffline/endofnight.md

 Notes:
  - obs-ptl includes effects of [petal misalignments](https://observablehq.com/@dkirkby/desi-petal-metrology) implemented in PlateMaker (since ptl_x,y are calculated for nominal alignments)
  - obs-req is due to positioning errors and turbulence (or just turbulence for non-functional robots)
+ - act/req != 1 indicates a potential motor problem or collision

 ### Summary Table